-Written notice of a meeting of the Board of Trustees shall be sent by mail or electronic transmission to the last recorded address of each trustee not less than ten (10) nor more than fifty (50) days before the date of the meeting.
+Written notice of the Annual Meeting of the Board of Trustees shall be provided to each trustee not less than ten (10) nor more than fifty (50) days before the date of the meeting.
+The notice shall state the place, day, and hour of the meeting.
 The notice of the annual meeting of the Board need not specify the purposes of the meeting; however, any other meeting of the Board shall so specify.